mnit-rtmc/iris/docs/dms.md

 | 👉 Operate   |                              | msg\_user   |
 | 💡 Plan      | notes                        | device\_req |
 | 🔧 Configure | controller                   | pin         |

+Checks of [free-form text] are also affected by the access level.

 ## Setup